dancasey-ie/irish_energy_assets/README.md

     - Type (Z - A)
     - MEC (Low - High)
     - MEC (High - Low)
-*

-* DC interactive charts are displayed above the Assets list.
+* __Interactive Charts__ display the database data.
+Three charts show the MEC distribution across Types, Counties and Status.
 An insightful example of the use of the interactive chart is by clicking on the connected bar on the MEC by Status chart, and Wind on the MEC by Type, you will see from the MEC by County chart that half the connected wind is built on the most exposed corners of the Irish coast Kerry, Cork and Donegal, and if you then include contracted you will see that Mayo will have the most development in the coming years.
-* 'About Site' page, accessed from the main nav gives information on the purpose of the site, how to use the site, how the electrical grid is organised, where the data came from and a glossary of terms and abbreviations used.
+* __About Site__ page gives information on the purpose of the site, how to use the site, how the electrical grid is organised, where the data came from and a glossary of terms and abbreviations used.

-__Company Log In__

-* User can log in by entering the login page by clicking on 'Login on the top right of the view'.
+* __User Login__ for logging in as 'admin' or a company that owns one of the assetss.
+Accessed by entering the login page from login button on top right of the page.
+Loging as a company gives you edit and delete database access to their assets.
+Loggin in as 'admin' gives full CRUD access to the database.
-* 'Log In' instructs the user that they can log in as a company name on record or as 'admin'.
-* If an invalid company name is entered an error message is displayed for the user to enter a valid name.
+* __User Validation__ if user enters a name that is not on the list of company names, they are receive an erro message and asked to enter a valid company name.
-* If signed in as a company name on record (i.e. ESB) the home page is displayed filtered to display all assets owned by you.
-* A welcomes message to the logged in user is displayed and the user is given the option to log out in the top right of the screen.
-* As a user you can edit and delete your asset details from the database by clicking the 'Update Asset' link, located in the 'Data Details' section in the dropdown for that asset.
+* __Updating Document__ can be performed once logged in, by clicking 'Update Asset' link, located in the 'Data Details' section in the dropdown for that asset.
+This is only visible when you have access to the document.
+This opens edit_asset.html to edit the asset.
-* The 'Update Asset' link opens the 'edit asset' page where the user can update the details or delete the asset entirely from the database.

-__Admin Log In__

-* If logged in as 'admin', you have edit and delete access to all assets, by the same means as detailed above for Company Login.
-* An additional 'Admin' menu item is shown giving access to the 'admin' page.
-* Here 'admin' can add a new asset to the database by entering in the details under the 'New Asset' section and clicking the 'Add Asset' button.
+* __Deleting Document__ can be performed from the edit_asset.html page by clicking 'Delete Asset' button.
-* Some of the attribute fields are required for the asset to be entered and some require to be chosen from a list of options.
+* __Creating Documnet__ to add to the database can only be performed by the admin.
+To add a document the admin must enter the 'Admin' page by clicking the menu option, only visible when logged in as 'admin'.
+Here the 'admin' can enter the new asset details.
-* Note: for the type section there is an option to select 'Other' and then enter the type under sub-type to allow for new technologies to be added to the system.
+Note: for the type section there is an option to select 'Other' and then enter the type under sub-type to allow for new technologies to be added to the system.
-* Under the 'Backup Control' section the admin can right the Mongo database (losing the object ID) to a .json file stored in the local website directory by clicking the 'Backup' button.
+* __Database Backup__ can be performed from the 'Admin' page by clicking the 'Backup' button.
+This writes the MongoDB collection, less the object _ID, to a .json file in the websites directory.
+The backups are timestamped.
-The backup is time stamped.
-* The admin can also replace the Mongo database with one of the previous .json backups.
-The file to be used is selected from a dropdown and executed by clicking 'Overwrite' button.
-* As the this function deletes all assets from the database before writing backup data to it, a backup of the current database is automatically created when executing the overwrite.

-__Future Features + To Do__
-* Include change log to each doc
-* Update Voltage_kV _ further 45 to include
-* Include Node capacity data
-* Include glossary
+* __Database Fallback__ to a backup .json can be performed by selecting one of the backups in the directory and clicking 'Fallback' button.
+Before the collection is cleared, a backup is automatically created to avoid loss of data.
+* __Responsive Design__ collapses and rearranges sections based on importance as the screen changes sizes.
+Dropdown indicators change to indicate what state the relevent collapse is in.

+__Future Development__

+* __Change Log__ recording if, when and by who a document was updated.
+* __Node Capacity__ to indicate which nodes are reaching their maximium connected MEC limit.
+* __Glossary__ of abbrevieations and terminaology
 * Either get d3 data direct from mongo or write to json on every change !* User stays signed in when moving around !* Filter on enter and pass filter onto next load